peppocola/DeClutter-Challenge-2020/heuristics.md

-# Heuristics
+# Heuristics for identifying the code block a comment refers to

-For calculating the Jaccard index and the position, we need to get the line a comment refers to.
+In the following, we describe the heuristics we implemented to identify the code block a comment refers to.
+This information is used to calculate the Jaccard index and the position, used by the classifier described in

+> Giuseppe Colavito, Pierpaolo Basile, Nicole Novielli (2020).
+"Leveraging Textual and Non-Textual Features forDocumentation Decluttering".
+In _Proceedings of the Second Software Documentation Generation Challenge (DocGen2)_, co-located with ICSME 2020.

-Our assumption is that a comment usually refers to the following line.
-The sense of comments is to get some basic understanding what the code does, without the need to read the code itself.
-So it makes much more sense to place the comments before the code it describes.
-[1]
+Our assumption is that a comment usually refers to the following code line/block.
+In fact, the purpose of comments is to provide an explanation of what the code does, without the need to read the code itself [1]

-Here are the heuristics used to find the line.
+We define and implement the following heuristics used to find the code line (either the individual statement or the starting line of a code block).
-1. If the line in which the comment is written is not empty (so the line contains more information than just the comment), we select that line.
+1. If the line in which the comment is written is not empty, i.e. the line contains the comment and the statement it refers to, we select that line.

-2. If the line is empty or contains something like else, try or finally, we go on analyzing the following line while they're empty.
+2. If the line contains the comment only or also includes keywords as _else_, _try_ or _finally_, we assume the comment refers to the code block following the comment line.
-A line containing just an else, try or finally keyword doesn't contain useful information.
-So we decide to keep searching around.

-3. If the comment is written inside an empty block, we take as referring line the first non-empty line preceding the comment.
-If the block is empty and there's just a comment inside, probabily the comment refers to an eventual condition preceding the block.
+3. If the comment is written inside an empty block or is immediately foolwed the end of the block  ("}"), we assume the comment refers to the immediately preceding code block.

-4. If analyzing the lines that follow the comment we find the end of the block ("}"), we start searching a not-empty line preceding the comment, following the previous heuristics but going backwards in the code.

-5. If we get to EOF or BOF we select an empty string.

 [1] https://softwareengineering.stackexchange.com/questions/126601/comment-before-or-after-the-relevant-code